-All respondents are expected to comply with conduct sanctions within the timeframe specified by the Director of Compliance.
+All responding parties are expected to comply with conduct sanctions within the timeframe specified by the Director of Compliance or, in sex-based harassment allegations involving at least one student party, the administrative law judge.
 Failure to abide by the sanction(s) imposed by the date specified, whether by refusal, neglect, or any other reason, may result in additional sanction(s)/action(s), including suspension, expulsion, and/or termination from Gateway.
 Supervisors are expected to enforce completion of sanctions for their employees.